sigasi/sigasi_training/doc/Handouts.md

   * Inspect the value of generics (Notice how the value in `dut_instance` differs from its default value)
   * Change the value of a generic and note how the Hierarchy View refreshes when you save the file.
   * Add a syntax error in a file and note that Sigasi Studio is able to recover and still show valid content in the Hierarchy View.
-  * Disable the **Toggle Hierarchy Refresh** toggle button, and note Sigasi Studio no longer auto-updates the hierarchy when edit your files.
+  * Disable the **Toggle Hierarchy Auto Refresh** button, and note Sigasi Studio no longer auto-updates the hierarchy when edit your files.
 (This is useful for big hierarchies)

 ### Block Diagram View